WHAT TIME DO WE DEPART FROM MIAMI?

-For those that would prefer to get to the pier, check in relatively quickly in an air-conditioned building and then quickly proceed onto the ship for a cocktail, please arrive around 1 pm.
+For those that would prefer to get to the pier, check in relatively quickly in an air-conditioned building and then quickly proceed onto the ship for a cocktail, please arrive around noon.

 ALL passengers are required to be on board NO LATER than 2:00 pm as we will sail at 4:00 pm.
 NO EXCEPTIONS will be made for passengers that arrive after 2:00 pm.

-The ship returns to Tampa on Saturday, February 11, 2017 at 7:00 am.
+The ship returns to Miami on Wednesday, April 1, 2019 at 7:00 am.
 Disembarkation will continue until all passengers have cleared customs and debarked.

-However, if you are arriving on the same day your cruise departs, we suggest that you schedule your arrival and departure flights as follows:
+However, if you are arriving and departing on the same day your cruise departs, we suggest that you schedule your arrival and departure flights as follows:

-Please keep in mind that the first AND last name on your cruise documents and your Government Issued Photo Identification MUST be an identical match.
+Please keep in mind that the first AND last name on your cruise E-Docs and your Passport or Government Issued Photo Identification MUST be an identical match.
 Therefore, for those not traveling with a PASSPORT, in the event of a marriage, divorce, etc. additional documents may be needed (ie: marriage certificate).

 Some of the shows and activities will be taking place outdoors, and there is always the chance of it being windy, cool or even a little wet.
 So we suggest also packing some warmer clothing and light rain gear just to be on the safe side.
 Also be sure to bring your cameras, batteries and chargers, and enough film or memory cards to capture the entire event.
 And don’t forget ear plugs for the young ones (or yourself), sunscreen and lip balm.

 For most evenings, resort casual is appropriate.
 However, t-shirts, shorts, and/or bare feet are not permitted in the formal dining rooms after 6:00pm.
-Cocktail dresses for women and suits or jacket and ties for men are typically appropriate for formal night — although we’ll have something slightly different in store our formal night.
-We’ll let you know more about that, and other theme days/nights as we get closer to sailing.
+Should we have a formal night, cocktail dresses for women and suits or jacket and ties for men are typically appropriate.
+We’ll let you know more about all of the theme days/nights as we get closer to sailing.

 We recommend that you hand-carry all your travel documents (passports, birth certificates, airline tickets, etc.) medications, jewelry and any personal items that you may need in a separate carry-on bag.
 You should not put these items into checked luggage as they could become lost and prevent you from boarding the ship.
 Also, your luggage may take a few hours before it is delivered to your cabin.

 On the last evening of your cruise your luggage will be collected for disembarkation the following morning.
-So you may want to pack a separate overnight bag to accommodate your last evenings’ clothes and sundries to carry off the ship with you.
+You may want to pack a separate overnight bag to accommodate your last evenings’ clothes and toiletries to carry off the ship with you.

 No illegal substances, no alcohol or non-alcoholic beverages, food, weapons or pets.
-The use of illegal drugs is strictly prohibited onboard Cruise to the Edge and RCCL.
+The use of illegal drugs is strictly prohibited onboard Cruise to the Edge and Norwegian Cruise Line.
 All US and International laws pertaining to drug use should be respected, and will be strictly enforced.
 Please refer to our Shipboard Etiquette Policy.